vegaprotocol/documentation/versioned_docs/version-v0.47.0/api/bridge/interfaces/IERC20_Bridge_Logic.md

 ### global_stop

-This function triggers the global bridge stop that halts all withdrawals and deposits until it is resumedbridge must not be stopped already
+This function triggers the global bridge stop that halts all withdrawals and deposits until it is resumed.
+Bridge must not be stopped already

 ```js
 function global_stop(uint256 nonce, bytes signatures) public nonpayable